JorinTielen/npu-json/NOTES.md

   the closing character at the correct depth, and then updating the index and continuing the automaton from that point.
 The (fast) creation of these number arrays is explained in simdjson.
 Challenge will be constructing it fast on NPU.
 Perhaps return bitsets (known size), and make array on CPU w/ simdjson impl.

+Difficulties:
+- Automaton will need to be able to be "paused" in the middle of anything when it hits the end of the chunk, and resume on the next chunk.
+Might be ugly in code.
+Coroutines?
+Exit out when end is hit and stay on last state?

 ### JSONSKi